Word Gems

 E. You and I virtually stumbled into this ME -- totally by accident, weren’t looking for it -- and since that time we’ve thought a lot about it, and we’ve wondered how it can be regenerated.

 E. I’ll share something.
 You and I have talked about getting married in Summerland, having our “first chance” to be together as it all fell apart for us so quickly when we were teenagers.
 We won’t speak to that again right now, but, my point is, we’ve talked about what we’d like to experience during a honeymoon.
-And as I imagine the thrill and joy of having that, sometimes, to my surprise, I find myself sort of feeling down in my spirits, and I’ve wondered why.
-But then it finally came to me, what the real problem was in these imaginings.
-It has something to do with the “distance.”
+But as I imagine the thrill and joy of having that, sometimes, to my surprise, I find myself feeling down, and I’ve wondered why.
+But then it finally came to me, what the real problem is in these imaginings.
+It has something to do with “distance.”

 K. I think I understand.
 When we imagine a future wedding night, even if it’s in Summerland, we automatically gravitate toward traditional concepts of physical love.

-E. And that’s the difficulty here – even if two are Twins -- because no physical love can get rid of the “distance.”
+E. And that’s the difficulty here – even if two are Twins -- because physical love can't get rid of the “distance.”

 K. This is such an important concept.
 We’re not saying that a traditional honeymoon and wedding night would be a problem, it’s just that, it wouldn’t help us to feel love and joy all the way “to the top” of what we yearn to feel.